cherishedtoken/url-store-service/README.md

 ## Description

 This is a small app that provides an API that fetches and stores webpages.
 If a webpage has been stored within the last hour, a request to re-fetch the same page will fail.
-The fetching of webpages happens asynchronously after you make a request to the /fetch endpoint, and you can check on the status of the request by using the /fetch/status endpoint.
+The fetching of webpages happens asynchronously after you make a request to the /fetch endpoint, and you can check on the current status of the request by using the /fetch/status endpoint.

 ## Installation